-Anyone who has ever tried to outwit a squirrel with a mechanical device knows how difficult this can be.
+Anyone who has ever tried to outsmart a squirrel with a mechanical device knows how difficult this can be.
 Squirrels can climb polished steel poles.
 They can leap more than 8 feet.
 Their tails give them phenomenal balance, allowing them to effortlessly cross long lengths of thin wire.
-They can dig and, yes, they can even swim – so building a moat to protect your bird feeders from squirrels is probably not the answer!
+They can dig and, yes, they can even swim – so building a moat to protect your bird feeders from squirrels is probably not the answer either!

-If you are troubled by squirrels in your garden and on your feeders and bird tables, then you essentially have three options.
-The first is to adopt a few squirrel-deterring methods and hope they do the trick.
+If you are troubled by squirrels in your garden and on your feeders and bird tables.
+You essentially have three options, the first is to adopt a few squirrel-deterring methods and hope they do the trick.
 The second is to provide an alternative feeding station just for the squirrels, so that they leave your bird feeders alone.
-Finally, if your squirrels are becoming intolerable, then you can contact a local squirrel control service who will come out, remove the offenders, and give you advice about preventive measures.
+And finally, if your squirrels are becoming intolerable, then you can contact a local squirrel control service who will come out, remove the offenders, and give you advice about preventive measures.
 You should be able to find a squirrel control service online or in a local directory under ‘Pest Control’.

 If you do decide to take option number one – outsmarting your squirrels – then here are a few things to try:

-- Our most popular (and, in our opinion, most effective) squirrel proof feeders are the Squirrel Buster range and the Droll Yankee Flipper.
+Our most popular (and, in our opinion, most effective) squirrel proof feeders are the Squirrel Buster range and the Droll Yankee Flipper.
 The Squirrel Buster seed feeders are weight-activated and shut off feeding ports when a squirrel lands on them.
-The Yankee Flipper uses a cunning weight-activated and motorised perch ring to spin squirrels off the feeder, leaving them no time to enjoy the bird seed!
-The squirrels soon realise that feeding from the Flipper is impossible and leave it well alone.

-- Other things which might be worth trying are devices that help prevent squirrels from gaining access to hanging feeders.
-Squirrel baffles and squirrel domes (available for use either as a hanging dome or as a pole mounted dome) act as effective blockers.
+Other things which might be worth trying are devices that help prevent squirrels from gaining access to hanging feeders.
+Squirrel baffles and squirrel dome act as effective blockers, deterring squirrels.

-- Greasing your feeder pole or using a squirrel slinky to stop squirrels scaling the pole may also be worth trying.
+Greasing your feeder pole to stop squirrels scaling it may also be worth a try.